Marriage to an Egyptian Citizen

 After the man has proposed and put the ring on the woman’s finger, he also presents his fiancée with valuable jewellery.
 Food and drinks are served at the engagement party and guest party and have fun.

-Eve of the Wedding Night
+Eve of the Wedding Night in Egypt

 After negotiations on the bride price go well and there is an agreement, the two families fix the day of the wedding.
 The night before the wedding day, relatives, friends and neighbours get together at the bride’s house for henna night.
 This is when the bride is beautified with henna on her hands and feet, while the men go to the groom's house.